jsicot/BookReader/README.md

 ------------

 - Upload the BookReader plugin folder into your plugins folder on the server;
-- Activate it from the admin → Settings → Plugins page
+- Activate it from the admin dashboad > Settings > Plugins page
 - Click the Configure link to add the following
     - Name of to custom class (default is `BookReader_Creator_Default`)
     - Sorting mode for the viewer (omeka default order or original filename order)